tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	   return &plugin_description;  // returns the description of the plugin }

-This is a very small function because the *tic-tac-toe* plugin doesn't have initialisation step.
-It merely record the daemon's interface and returns its descritption.
+It is a very minimal initialisation function because *tic-tac-toe* plugin doesn't have any application related initialisation step.
+It merely record daemon's interface and returns its description.

-The variable **afbitf** is a variable global to the plugin.
-It records the interface to afb-daemon and is used for logging and pushing events.
+The variable **afbitf** is a plugin global variable.
+It keeps the interface to afb-daemon that should be used for logging and pushing events.
 Here is its declaration:

 	/*